krbz999/babonus/README.md

 - `openBabonusWorkshop(object)` opens the Build-a-Bonus workshop for the given document.
 - `getAllContainingTemplates(tokenDoc)` returns the ids of all templates on the scene that overlap with the Token Document.
 - `getMinimumDistanceBetweenTokens(tokenA, tokenB)` returns the minimum distance between two Token placeables, evaluating every grid cell that they occupy.
-- `sceneTokensByDisposition(scene)` returns an object of three arrays; the tokens on teh scene split into three arrays by disposition.
+- `sceneTokensByDisposition(scene)` returns an object of three arrays; the tokens on the scene split into three arrays by disposition.
 If no scene is provided, the currently viewed scene is used.
 - `getOccupiedGridSpaces(tokenDoc)` returns all grid spaces that a token occupies on its scene.
 - `getApplicableBonuses(object, type, options)` returns all bonuses that applies to a specific roll with this document.